-- (7) A timetable for construction of the project or each phase thereof, and the areas of the County that will be affected; - (8) Whether all or any portion of the proposed facilities will be rented, hired, leased, sublet, or licensed from or to any third party and, if so, the identity, and contact information of the third party; - (9) If appropriate, given the facility proposed, a certified estimate of the cost of restoration for the public rights-of-way, subject to approval by the County Engineer or designee; - (10) Such additional information as the County finds reasonably necessary, with respect to the placement or maintenance of the communications facility that is the subject of the permit application, to review such permit application. - (b) Within fourteen (14) days after the date of filing an application, the County may request that the proposed location of a small wireless facility be moved to another location in the right-of-way and placed on an alternative County utility pole or support structure.
+(7)(6) A timetable for construction of the project or each phase thereof, and the areas of the County that will be affected;

+(8)(7) Whether all or any portion of the proposed communications facilityies or utility pole will be rented, hired, leased, sublet, or licensed from or to any third party and, if so, the identity, and contact information of the third party;

+(9)(8) If appropriate, given the communications facility or utility pole proposed, a certified estimate of the cost of restoration for the public rights-of-way, subject to approval by the County Engineer or designee;

+(10)(9) Such additional information as the County finds reasonably necessary, with respect to the placement or maintenance of the communications facility or utility pole that is the subject of the permit application, to review such permit application.

+(b) Within fourteen (14) days after the date of filing an application, the County may request that the proposed location of a communications facility or utility pole that supports a small wireless facility be moved to another location in the right-of-way and/or placed on an alternative County utility pole or support structure.
 The County and the applicant may, for up to thirty (30) days after the date of the request, negotiate the alternative location, including any objective design standards and reasonable spacing requirements for ground-based equipment.
 If the alternative location cannot be agreed upon by the parties, the applicant must notify the County and the County must grant or deny the application within ninety (90) days after the date the application was filed.
 The request for an alternative location, an acceptance of an alternative location, or a rejection of an alternative location must be in writing and provided by electronic mail.
-If the County does not request an alternative location, the County must grant or deny the application within sixty (60) days after the date the application was filed.
+If the County does not request an alternative location, the permit, the County must grant or deny the application within sixty (60) days after the date the application was filed.

 Sec.
 6-606.
-Standards for placement or maintenance of a communications facility in public rights-of-way.
+Standards for placement or maintenance of a communications facility or utility pole in public rights-of-way.